citsystems/jsify/sphinx/source/using_lists.rst

 **Manipulating Jsified Lists:**

 Jsified lists behave similarly to regular Python lists, with the added benefit of JSON-like access to their elements.
-You can still perform standard list operations like appending, inserting, or removing elements, while also taking advantage of the dynamic behavior offered by `JsonObject`.
+You can still perform standard list operations like appending, inserting, or removing elements, while also taking advantage of the dynamic behavior offered by `Object`.

 **Example:**